AMERICAN WEDDINGS BLOG

 Partner Two: “I do!”

-Once the vows have been taken, the couple hands the stone back (until the ceremony is complete), places it on the wedding altar, or tosses it into the water.
+Once the couples vows have been made, the couple hands the stone back (until the ceremony is complete), places it on the wedding altar, or tosses it into the water.
+If the ceremony is part of a traditional Irish Blessing Stones ceremony, guests can toss their stones into the water now too, with direction from the officiant.

-As you can see, this timeless custom offers plenty of creativity and versatility, whether the couple is looking for something traditional or entirely unconventional.
+As you can see, this timeless wedding custom offers plenty of creativity and versatility, whether the couple is looking for something traditional or entirely unconventional.
 Because it gives the couple a chance to share their story with guests in a unique way, we’ll likely see more of it for years to come!

 An illustrated guide to handfasting